 One Time a Year

-A documentary about the 1982 Dance Marathon at St. John Fisher College to raise money for the last wish of terminally ill children.
+A documentary about the 1982 Dance Marathon at St. John Fisher College, which raises money for the last wish of terminally ill children.
 Broadcast on Time-Warner, the film is still used to raise awareness and inspire students to participate in the event.
 The students have done so for 30 years and it has become an annual tradition at the college.
+The students have raised more than one million dollars.
 A co-production with Time Warner, Camp Good Days & Special Times, and Telesis Communications.

 Teen driving is the number one killer of young people year after year and this documentary tease highlights some of its causes and what can be done about it.
 Under review.